SilasiLab/microspheres/README.md

 4. $ git clone https://github.com/silasilab/microspheres.git

 # get_image.py Instructions
+This script takes an image with the CSI camera attached to the Raspberry Pi on user input.

 1. press ctrl+alt+t to open a terminal window
 2. $ cd ~
 3. $ cd microspheres